werto87/small_memory_tree/README.md

 2. Add small_memory_tree/SomeVersion as a requirement to your conanfile.py
 3. If you want to use st_tree::tree or stlplus::ntree set the option with_st_tree or with_stlplus_tree to true
 4. Add small_memory_tree to your CMake

+## Use another tree library with small memory tree
+small memory tree currently supports st_tree::tree and stlplus::ntree. small memory tree can be used with other tree libraries by inheriting from BaseNodeAdapter and BaseNodeAdapter from smallMemoryTreeAdapter.hxx.
+###